Times-Journal to print 6 more newspapers in Rome

-Times-Journal Inc., parent company of the Rome News-Tribune, will begin printing six other Georgia newspapers at the company’s press facilities in Rome.
+Times-Journal Inc., parent company of the Calhoun Times, will begin printing six other Georgia newspapers at the company’s press facilities in Rome.

 Times-Journal will print and provide inserting and other preparation services.